google/purr/README.md

 * Ctrl-s: Enables scroll lock.
 While in scroll lock mode, your cursor will remain bound to the selected item as long as it remains in the search filter.
 * Ctrl-f: Shorthand for enabling scroll lock and clearing the query.
 This allows you to go to the surrounding context of a selected item.
 Scroll lock will end once you move your cursor.
 * Ctrl-j: Changes search modes between Chronological (default) and Relevance.
 This may be useful for fuzzy queries.
+* Ctrl-alt-s: Adds the selected tag to your query.
+If the tag already exists in your query, do nothing.
+* Ctrl-alt-d: Adds the inverse of the selected tag to your query.
+If the tag already exists in your query, remove it instead.
+Note that the inverse of the selected tag may also match non-tag lines in your log output.

 #### ADB Shorthands
 * Ctrl-t: Trims the logs to any logs after the currently selected items.
 Useful if attempting to isolate a specific issue after a certain point.